ddffx/docker-kms-cli/README.md

 2. Inside the repo run ./kms-cli.sh you should see the default help listed

    ```
-   cd docker-cmd-cli && ./kms-cli.sh
+   cd docker-kms-cli && ./kms-cli.sh
    ```
-3. Create an alias for ./kms-cli.sh `alias kms-cli=./kms-cli.sh`, creating a permanent alias is recommended
+3. Create an alias for ./kms-cli.sh `alias kms-cli=./kms-cli.sh`, creating a permanent alias is recommended for regular use

 ```
 $ kms-cli
 AWS KMS client